Which website builder should I use?

 Who is it for?
 Great for any size business – from an individual blogger up to a large corporate organisation

 WordPress is so popular for a reason.
 With 35% of all websites in the world built on WordPress, it’s a no-brainer to consider it for your website.
-There’s thousands of themes available to choose from and customise, as well as apps and plugins to help increase the power of your website.
+There are thousands of themes available to choose from and customise, as well as apps and plugins to help increase the power of your website.
 You can add forms, galleries, social media tools, live chat and more.

 The newest WordPress editor is called Gutenberg, and it’s made using WordPress super easy.
 The editor has been rebuilt to allow for media-rich pages and posts.